Rush offers specialized care for all types of multiple sclerosis, including remitting-relapsing MS.

 Among the Best in the U.S. for Neurology and Neurosurgery

-U.S. News & World Report ranked Rush University Medical Center No. 4 in the nation for neurology and neurosurgery.
+U.S. News & World Report ranked RUSH University Medical Center No. 4 in the country and best in Illinois for neurology and neurosurgery.

 The Rush Approach to Multiple Sclerosis